-Repeat Step 15 to specify an additional match entry, if required.

-Close the System User Template (Edit) form.

-To configure global DoS protection, click on the NE DoS Protection tab.

-i Note: PIM in an MVPN on the egress DR does not switch traffic from the (\,G) to the (S,G) tree if protocol protection is enabled, and if PIM is not enabled on the ingress network interface.
+17 - Repeat Step 16 to specify an additional match entry, if required.
+18 - Save your changes and close the form.
+19 \\\\\ Close the System User Template (Edit) form.
+20 \\\\\ To configure global DoS protection, click on the NE DoS Protection tab.
+21 \\\\\ Configure the required parameters.
+Note: PIM in an MVPN on the egress DR does not switch traffic from the (\,G) to the (S,G) tree if protocol protection is enabled, and if PIM is not enabled on the ingress network interface.
 Enable the Block PIM Tunneled parameter to enable extraction and processing of PIM packets that arrive from a tunnel, for example, an MPLS or GRE tunnel, on a network interface.

-Click on the following child tabs, as required, to view the DoS violations.

-- Per MAC Source Violations

-- Per IP Source Violations

-- · Link Specific Port Violations

-- Network Interface Violations

-- SAP Violations

-- SDP Violations

-- Video Router Context Violations

-- Video Service Violations

-Click on the VPRN Network Exceptions tab to configure rate limits for VPRN network exceptions.
+22 - Click on the following child tabs, as required, to view the DoS violations.
+Per MAC Source Violations Per IP Source Violations Link Specific Port Violations Network Interface Violations SAP Violations SDP Violations Video Router Context Violations Video Service Violations 23 -Click on the VPRN Network Exceptions tab to configure rate limits for VPRN network exceptions.
+24 -Configure the required parameters.